aws-amplify/docs/docs/lib/datastore/fragments/android/getting-started/50_initDataStore.md

-To initialize the Amplify Storage and Authentication categories, we are required to use the `Amplify.addPlugin()` method for each category we want.
-When we are done calling `addPlugin()` on each category, we finish configuring Amplify by calling `Amplify.configure()`.
+To initialize the Amplify DataStore, use the `Amplify.addPlugin()` method to add the AWS DataStore Plugin.
+Next, finish configuring the Amplify framework by calling `Amplify.configure()`.

-Add the following code to the bottom of your MainActivity `onCreate` method (ideally this would go in your Application class but this works for getting started quickly):
+Add the following code to the bottom of your MainActivity `onCreate` method.
+(Ideally, this code would live in an Application subclass.
+But, this works for getting started quickly.)

 <amplify-block-switcher>
 <amplify-block name="Java">